 You will pay for four years of college.
 Not one.
 We’re dedicated to helping you know for certain just how much a Sewanee education will cost, in full.
 This year—for the third year in a row—we will guarantee tuition to incoming freshmen.
 If you graduate in four years, your tuition, room, and board will never increase.
 Unless your family income changes (which could affect the amount of financial aid you receive), you’ll know how much four years will cost even before your first year starts.

 If you’ll need assistance paying for Sewanee, you’ll want to apply for need-based financial aid.
 If you qualify for assistance, you’ll get a “package.”
-Here are a few things that might be included.

 Your information comes first